megabyte112/shrinkray/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/megabyte112/shrinkray/total?style=for-the-badge)

- A tool for shrinking videos to be under a user-defined size.
+ A tool for downloading videos, and compressing them to be below a certain size.

- This was originally intended for shrinking videos to be under 8MB so that they can be sent in Discord, but can be used for anything requiring video compression.
+ This was originally intended for shrinking videos to be under 8MB so that they can be sent in Discord, but can be used for anything requiring video downloads.
+You don't have to compress - just enter 0 as a target file size.
- It can also download videos from many sites, including YouTube and Reddit.
+ It can download videos from many sites, including YouTube and Reddit.

-There are many settings within the Python file that area available to edit, to customise shrinkray to the user's needs.
+There are many customizable options for the user to edit, as well configurable default values within the Python file itself, to customise shrinkray to the user's needs.
-This includes an audio-only mode where only the audio is encoded, and a "meme mode", where videos are encoded at a comically low bitrate.
+You can change parameters from the framerate, whether to only output audio, or even changing the colours of the UI itself.

 ![image](https://user-images.githubusercontent.com/74556753/188287782-758e0f62-f22e-4060-85db-f7c224c2c0d9.png)